alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

-## Step 4: Actually assign the variable

-At this point we know that we've found an identifier which has an upwards assignment, and we know what it should be assigned to.
-We just need to assign it!

-In Ruby, the state of all your variables is tracked in a *binding*.
+## Assign variables (or not) using bindings

+This turned out to be the hardest bit, and I still don't fully understand what Ruby's doing here – but I got something working, and I'll explain as best I can.

+When you're inside a tracepoint, you have access to something called a *binding*.
-(It contains a bunch of state about the program, but the variables are what we're interested in here.)
+This contains a bunch of context about the current state of the program, including any variables and methods.
-We have access to the binding inside a tracepoint, because when you're debugging having local context is useful:

 ```ruby
 tracepoint = TracePoint.new(:line) do |tp|